devassistant/devassistant/docs/developer_documentation/command_reference.rst

     $lres, $res:
     - cl_ip: cmd -this -will -log -in -realtime -and -save -lres -and -res -and -then -continue

+If you need to set environment variables for multiple subsequent commands, consult :ref:`env_command_ref`.

 Note: when using ``r``, it's job of DevAssistant core to figure out what to use as authentication method.
 Consider this an implementation detail.